 Fibroid Treatment in Kansas City, MO

-Helping Women near Kansas City and Overland Park Know their Options When it Comes to Fibroids
+Helping Women of Kansas City and Overland Park Know Their Fibroid Treatment Options

 At the department of Interventional Radiology at The University of Kansas Hospital, we specialize in uterine fibroid embolization (UFE).
 Our non-surgical approach for the treatment of fibroids can be performed in 90 minutes and allows women to return home the same day.
 The procedure is less invasive than a myomectomy or hysterectomy.
 To discuss your treatment options, call our office at (913) 588-1030.